2. The High Priestess

-Because, as we will see when discussing the other cards of the major arcana, the tarot was designed as a game form, but it was also used as a vehicle for esoteric knowledge, even then.
-They had to be careful with this.
+Because, as we will see when discussing the other cards of the major arcana, the tarot was designed as a game, but it was also used as a vehicle for esoteric knowledge, even then.
+One had to be careful with this.
 Spiritual theories and beliefs that were inconsistent with the dogmas of the church could not simply be communicated in public.
 The esoteric symbolism in the very first tarot cards is in many cases subtle and, up to now, recognized as such by few.

 The Visconti-Sforza Tarot (1454)

-Both the Pope and the Papess of the Visconti-Sforza tarot represent the spiritually perfected person.
+Both the Pope and the Popess of the Visconti-Sforza tarot represent the spiritually perfected person.
 The official reading of the church is that the pope is Christ’s representative on earth.
 A person in this position is implicitly expected to have a great spiritual maturity.
 Ideally, the person with the highest degree of spiritual perfection becomes the leader of the rest.
 The fact that it does not always work this way, unfortunately, does not interfer with the suitability of the pope to serve as an archetype for spiritual completion.
 His attributes underline this.

 A tiara, a triple crown, stands for the spiritual perfection of body, thinking and feeling.
 In the Bible we also find this division.
 For example in the parable of the leaven: